squeeglii/CloudG360/README.md

-### Hello there! 👋
+## Hello there! 👋

 Nice to meet you, although this is kinda one-sided.
 I'm CG360 (or just Will) and I'm an Year 12 A-Level Computer Science student based in the UK!
 My favourite genre of game is the Metroidvania genre if that's important.
+I prefer Quality > Quantity and will obsess over the little details. :)

 ### What do I usually work on?